coder/coder/docs/start/first-workspace.md

-# Creating your first coder workspace
+# Creating your first coder workspace [DEPRECATED]

 A workspace is the environment that a developer works in.
 Developers in a team each work from their own workspace and can use [multiple IDEs](../ides.md).